SAE/CES PRE-DISSERTATION FELLOWSHIP

 The fellowship carries a stipend of $5,000.
 Funds may not be used for language courses or instruction at a European university, or to supplement a comparable or larger fellowship for research in Europe.

-The application for 2017, fellowship information, eligibility requirements, and FAQ can be found on the CES awards page: https://councilforeuropeanstudies.org/grants-and-awards/sae-ces
+The current application, fellowship information, eligibility requirements, and FAQ can be found on the CES awards page: https://councilforeuropeanstudies.org/grants-and-awards/sae-ces

 Recipients of the SAE-CES Pre-Dissertation Research Fellowship receive: